 Learning Na'vi

 The Na'vi language has become a significant aspect of Avatar's cultural impact, with many fans learning the language and incorporating it into their lives.
 Frommer has noted that the language has taken on a life of its own, with fans creating their own Na'vi music, poetry, and artwork.
-The language has even been used in scientific research, with a team of linguists studying Na'vi as an example of a well-developed constructed language.
+The language has even been used in scientific research, with linguists studying Na'vi as an example of a well-developed constructed language.

 Summing up